Updated April 14, 2026

 Shelter-in-Place Guidance

 Some governments have issued shelter-in-place guidance for their nationals in the region.
 For KAUST's expat community, where home and workplace are uniquely one and the same, continuing your normal daily life on campus remains a safe and practical response.
-Stay home if escalation occurs; your home is your shelter
+Stay home if escalation occurs; your home is your shelter.
+If you are asked to shelter-in-place, please follow these basic steps: stay indoors, preferably in an interior room on an upper floor with no or few windows; close all doors and windows, switch off ventilation if you can, and move to the inner part of the room away from exterior walls and glass; stay tuned to KAUST alerts, email, and official channels for updates and do not leave or drive unless specifically instructed to evacuate.

 For those of you who are commuting from Jeddah you will have noticed increased security at the gate.
 Security inspections now include physical vehicle checks, trunk inspections, and occasional canine screening under National Guard oversight.
 These measures may cause delays but are precautionary and aligned with the national authority’s guidance.
 It is not an escalation of the campus security status; it is a precautionary measure.
 Access to the community and out of the community remains safe and KAUST commuter buses are operating normally and are safe.